JohnSongNow/CSS-Organizer/README.md

 Customization is done via a text file called **Options.txt** which can be generated and saved.
 For a more detailed guide on how to use **Options.txt** look below.

+### Javascript (Recommended)
+The Javascript version of this is the recommended version, it acts as a seperate script that can easily be intergrated into any website, while it cannot be run locally it is used to build CSS Organizer the following is a good example of this.

 For an example of intergrating visit [CSS Organizer](johnsong.science/projects/css_organizer "Organizer Example")

 ### Python